ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 The required `Content-MD5` header needs to be the binary representation of a base64 encoded MD5 hash.

-**Note:** When an object that is specified in the request is not found the result returns as deleted.
+When an object that is specified in the request is not found the result returns as deleted.
+{: note}

+Not all operations are supported in Satellite environments.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
+{: note}

 ### Optional Elements
 {: #object-operations-multidelete-options}